Whockensmith/coursera-Getting-and-Cleaning-Data/CodeBook.md

 DataFiles <- "Smart_Phone_Data"

 ## Checks to see if the Directory 'Smart_Phone_Data' exsist, if not it will create it; if it does it continues to next command.
 This is the directory the zip file will be down loaded to then unzipped.
+Also included in here are the call outs to the user letting the user know if the file/directory exists and whether or not it will be created.

 if (!file.exists(DataFiles)) {
      crtngdir
      dir.create(DataFiles)